A major financial institution wanted to upgrade its existing Trane legacy control system.

-MACC used the Tridium JACE product line to upgrade the existing Trane BAS at a significant savings below the offer from Trane to perform their proprietary upgrade.
-The upgrade involved the installation of 9 Tridium JACE's to replace 9 existing Trane BCU's currently acting as the BAS level 2 integration platform.
-A single Tridium Web Supervisor was used to replace the Level 1 Summit software managing the database and coordination level activities between the BCU's.
+The process involved installing nine Tridium JACEs to replace nine existing Trane BCUs acting as the BMS level 2 integration platform.
+A single Tridium Web Supervisor was used to replace the Level 1 Summit software managing the database and coordination level activities between the BCUs.

 Keep More of Your Original Control System

-Each Tridium JACE was provided with communications drivers that replaced the existing Trane Comm 3, 4, and 5 communications drivers in the respective BCU's.
-This allows the customer to retain the major portion of their control system investment in terminal unit controllers, RTU controllers, and chiller interfaces.
+Each Tridium JACE was provided with communications drivers that replaced the existing Trane Comm 3, 4, and 5 communications drivers in the respective BCUs.
+This allows the customer to retain a significant portion of their control system investment in terminal unit controllers, RTU controllers, and chiller interfaces.

 Distech Provides More Robust Interface

-The Tridium system was also connected to existing communications interfaces to a data center Liebert SiteLink interface via a Modbus RTU interface and the buildings existing electrical switchgear and standby power generation equipment was also integrated via a Modbus TCP/IP integration.
+The Tridium system was connected to existing communications interfaces to a data center Liebert SiteLink interface via a Modbus RTU interface.
+We integrated the building’s existing electrical switchgear and standby power generation equipment via a Modbus TCP/IP integration.

 The Biggest Challenge of The Project: A Chilled Water Plant

-One of the most challenging aspects of the project was taking an existing Chilled water plant and performing a Distech controller upgrade to the operating plant in a single weekend without losing operational control of the chilled water plant at any time.
-As each component was changed over all alarming and control was transferred to the new system so that the customer never lost control or remote monitoring capability of this critical portion of their system system at any time.
+One of the most challenging aspects of this BMS upgrade project was taking an existing chilled water plant and performing a Distech controller upgrade in a single weekend—all without losing operational control at any time.

-At the conclusion of the project the customer and their local staff were extremely pleased with the entire process, as well as the end result, and were also pleased that the project upgrade only took 3 months from the time of award to final turnover to the customer.
-MACC always strives to provide a “customer experience” that is second to none and we provided this under very difficult operational and security requirements on this project as well.
+At the conclusion of the project, the customer and their local staff were extremely pleased with the entire process and the end result.
+They were also happy that the BMS project upgrade only took three months from the time of award to the final turnover.